nuchs/toys/hangman/notes/notes5.md

 finest moment.

-Issue 2 just requires a little tidy up, rather than have the library panicing we have it propogate the result and let main handle it in a more controlled manner.
+Issue 2 just requires a little tidy up, rather than have the library panicking we have it propagate the result and let main handle it in a more controlled manner.

 ```rust